ham2k/adif4/README.md

 This made us realize that indeed, the unit of counting was not necesarily bytes, and that an existing compliant application might misinterpret a field count for an UTF-8 string and read fewer bytes than expected, and then if the subsequent bytes contained something that looks like a field, such application would potentially skip the field or even the entire record.
 But also an existing compliant application might use Unicode text primitives to read the data and then misinterpret the field count as characters and read more characters than the original file intended, thus potentially causing the next field to be skipped or the entire record to be misinterpreted.

-This discussison made Thomas VA2NW and Sebastian KI2D start a survey of existing apps to test how they handled different types of encodings and field counts.
-These [survey results](survey-results/README.md) pointed out that there were significant numbers of existing, popular apps on both camps, and that the original assumption that "Latin1 is the most common implementation in the real world" was not supported by the data.
+This discussison made Thomas VA2NW and Sebastian KI2D start a survey of existing applications to test how they handled different types of encodings and field counts.
+These [survey results](survey-results/README.md) pointed out that there were significant numbers of existing, popular applications on both camps, and that the original assumption that "Latin1 is the most common implementation in the real world" was not supported by the data.

 We also realized that implementing a format with byte counts in applications that use Unicode primitives would require them to rebuild their entire parsing logic to use raw bytes, and convert certain strings in certain ways, which in turn would mean the ADIF format is not "a text file" but rather a binary format.

 Conclusion:
 * Breaks backwards compatibility.
-* Implementation in Unicode apps would be more complex than currently.
+* Implementation in Unicode applications would be more complex than currently.

 Learnings:
-* The ambiguity in the standard created a problem where apps implemented it using two mutually-incompatible interpretations.
+* The ambiguity in the standard created a problem where applications implemented it using two mutually-incompatible interpretations.
 There is no way to solve the issue of Unicode support without accepting both interpretations as valid.

 ### Encoding headers, with byte counts, but default to UTF-8